Mkobie/PLC-Programming/README.md

 * Use ladder files to make the program readable
   * specifically, consider having a "CYCLE" ladder for setting the different states
 * Keep an eye out for actions (eg MOV) that could repeat multiple times - consider using One Shots
-* *Always* consider what would happen if a sensor false triggered.
+* *Always* consider what would happen if a sensor false triggered
   * Might make you use a trigger instead of direct activation to avoid flipping a motor on and off